 - Meetups: Meetup groups are a great way to meet people who enjoy the same activities as you.
 Whether you enjoy football (and if you are moving to Liverpool, you’d better make sure you do!), playing chess, dancing or hiking, you will find a group to join with like-minded souls.

 - Attend local events: There’s always lots going in Liverpool at any given time.
-To find out what’s going on go to Visit Liverpool, Skiddle, Liverpool Echo, Liverpool 360 or The Cavern.
+To find out what’s going on go to Visit Liverpool, Skiddle, Liverpool Echo, Liverpool 360, The Cavern or Explore Liverpool.
 You can’t live in Liverpool without going to the Cavern, the club where the Beatles performed in the early 1960s.

 12. Moving to Liverpool with a Family